xvik/spock-junit5/README.md

-Even if junit extension initialize `@Shared` field - it would make no effect because it would be done on test instance instead of shared test instance and on field access spock will return shared object's field value (not initialized - most likely, null).
+Even if junit extension initialize `@Shared` field - it would make no effect because it would be done on test instance instead of shared test instance and on field access spock will return shared instance field value (not initialized - most likely, null).

 This limitation should not be a problem.